telerik/teststudio-docs/docs/automated-tests/recording/hover-over-highlighting.md

 ---
 title: Highlighting an Element
 page_title: Highlighting an Element While Recording
-description: "The Compact Toolbar allows you to highlight the elements on page.
-Highlight elements in WPF app.
-Use the options from Elements menu for the specific element.
-How to add an element in project without recording a step for it.
-How to check where in the DOM is certain element on page"
+description: "The Compact Toolbar in Test Studio allows you to highlight different elements on a page and to use various functions in the highlighting menu."
 position: 2
 ---
 # Highlighting Elements in Recording Mode